The memory layer for Cursor, Claude, and any AI agent

 What is an MCP memory server?

 An MCP memory server lets AI agents store and retrieve persistent context through the Model Context Protocol.
-Instead of resetting each session, agents can remember decisions, conventions, and project state.
+Instead of resetting each session, agents can remember decisions, conventions, and project state. agimem also offers a REST API for agents and tools that don't support MCP.

 Which AI tools can I use with agimem?